Responding to a churchgoer who wants to bring a service or support animal to church may not be a new challenge.

 The DOJ has stated that service animals may be a reasonable accommodation of some employee disabilities.
 (See this FAQ.)

-An employer is not required to lower its quality or production standards to make an accommodation, nor is an employer obligated to provide personal use items, such as glasses or hearing aids.
+Employers do not have to provide personal use items, such as glasses or hearing aids.

-An employer generally does not have to provide a reasonable accommodation unless an individual with a disability has asked for one.
-If an employer believes that a medical condition is causing a performance or conduct problem, it may ask the employee how to solve the problem and if the employee needs a reasonable accommodation.
+An employer does not have to provide a reasonable accommodation unless an individual with a disability has asked for one.
+Sometimes, a medical condition may cause a performance or conduct problem.
+If that is the case, the employer may ask whether the the employee needs a reasonable accommodation.

 Unlike Title III, there is no requirement in Title I (see below) that an employer grant the request of an employee for a service animal.
-Instead, such a request triggers an “interactive process” involving the discussion of the employee’s needs and possible accommodations that will not impose an undue hardship on the employer.
+Instead, such a request triggers an “interactive process.”
+This process involves discussing the employee’s needs and possible accommodations that will not impose an undue hardship on the employer.

 Note.
 Where more than one accommodation would work, the employer may choose the one that is less costly or that is easier to provide.